Giving and Recognition Societies

 Lux et Lex Society

-The Lux et Lex Giving Society recognizes donors whose cumulative gifts to Franklin & Marshall College total $5 million or more.
 In 1853, Franklin & Marshall College adopted Marshall’s motto, “Lex et Lux” (Law and Light), but reversed the words to reflect, in order, the achievements of inventor and founding father Benjamin Franklin and jurist John Marshall.
-The light, from the motto, and the cupola, representing the vision of the College, are shown together on the medal for this society, expressing the exceptional impact of the philanthropic support provided by these esteemed supporters today and into the future.
+The light, from the motto, and the cupola, representing the vision of the College, are shown on the medal for this society, expressing the exceptional impact of the philanthropic support provided by these esteemed supporters today and into the future.

-The Founders Society recognizes donors whose gifts to the College total $1,000,000 or more.
-Established in 1997, The Founders Society honors Benjamin Franklin as the first contributor to the College; his gift of £200 remains in the endowment today.
+Established in 1997, the Founders Society honors Benjamin Franklin as the first contributor to the College; his gift of 200 British pounds remains in the endowment today.
 Our most generous donors follow in Franklin’s footsteps and are inducted annually into the society.
 The College is deeply grateful to these donors for their unparalleled support for Franklin & Marshall College.

 Tow'r and Bell Society

-The Tow'r and Bell Society recognizes the generous donors whose cumulative giving to Franklin & Marshall College totals $500,000 to $999,999.
-We are pleased to recognize their outstanding support with this society, established in 2017.
-The phrase "tow'r and bell" is found in the second verse of the Franklin & Marshall alma mater, written more than 100 years ago, and is a fitting name for this group of exceptional supporters.
+The phrase "tow'r and bell" is found in the second verse of the Franklin & Marshall alma mater — written more than 100 years ago — and is a fitting name for this group of exceptional supporters.

 John Marshall Society